Wolodja/ms-beer-inventory-service/README.md

-# MSSC Beer Inventory Service
+# MS Beer Inventory Service

 This microservice is a part of Beer Microservices Project.